vtluug/docker-manifests/hokieprivacy/README.md

 ## Running it

-Run `docker-compose up` and stop it once it finishes.
-This generates static files in `/nfs/cisntern/docker/data/hokieprivacy/html`.
+Run `docker-compose up -d` and stop it once it finishes.
+This generates static files in `/nfs/cisntern/docker/data/hokieprivacy/html` and updates it on any content changes.

-### Site content changes

-Pull changes into `./site` and run `docker-compose build && docker-compose up --force-recreate`.